How AI Will Break Capitalism

 While capitalism has proven to be a resilient (and facilitating) system throughout the Industrial Revolution, there is nothing to suggest that it cannot survive the AI revolution through adaptation.

-The main question is whether we should find ways to make capitalism work as we face these challenges, or should we seek an alternate economic system for the future of humanity?
+The main question is whether we should find ways to make capitalism work as we face these challenges, or seek an alternative economic system for humanity’s future?

 1 Interview with Forbes: OpenAI’s Sam Altman Talks ChatGPT And How Artificial General Intelligence Can ‘Break Capitalism’